HouzuoGuo/laitos/README.md

 <img src="https://raw.githubusercontent.com/HouzuoGuo/laitos/master/doc/cosmetic/20200825-poster.png" alt="poster image" />

-# laitos - Top geek's software kit
+# laitos - Top geek's chindogu

 **laitos** software suite offers all you need for hosting a personal website, receiving Emails, blocking ads with a DNS server.
 And for the geeks 🤓 - as a professional geek, you need Internet access whenever and wherever!